marco-mariotti/easyterm/docs/showcase.rst

    :width: 450

 The :func:`~easyterm.commandlineopt.command_line_options` function automatically convert arguments to the appropriate type, and checks that it is correct for that option.
-In fact, the ``def_opt`` defines the type of value accepted for each single option.
+The ``def_opt`` defines the type of value accepted for each option.

 So, for example, if you try to provide a string for the integer option ``-n`` (since defined in ``def_opt`` as ``3``) , the program will crash: